Beauty Benefits Of Honey

 2. Antiseptic and anti-bacterial properties

 Being hygroscopic (see below), it is also said that moisture is drawn out of the environment, yet at the same time, bacteria are dehydrated.
-The high sugar content and low pH can also prevent the microbes from growth (3).
-It is claimed by some that honey is also useful for treating acne.
+The high sugar content and low pH can also prevent the microbes from growth2 It is claimed by some that honey is also useful for treating acne, although this is debated.

 Humectants are often used in hair care products, and can add bounce and moisture, but they can also cause sticky hair or frizz in conditions of high humidity, and can even damage hair ultimately.
 Take a look at these honey hair masks.